My approach to therapy

 I’ve spent years on both sides of the therapeutic relationship.

-While it’s impossible (and unethical) to guarantee a transformational therapeutic experience, my aim is to use what I’ve learned from multiple perspectives to support you to the best of my ability.
+While it’s impossible (and unethical) to guarantee a transformational therapeutic experience, my aim is to use what I’ve learned from my experiences, as both a therapist and a client, to support you to the best of my ability.

 What does this mean?